 Reviewing and Managing Content

 Navigate to the Content tab at the top of the page.
 The first tab in the Content section is Manage, where you will see all of the content pulled into the tool based on the streams and rules you've set up.

 As part of our Social Pro+ tier, PowerReviews handles requesting permission for images and assigning Conversion Units where applicable for the shoppable feature to appear within galleries (to direct a customer to a PDP when they click through an image in a gallery).

 You have two options for classifying content:

 1. Tags: Adding tags to content allows you and your team to categorize and surface specific pieces of content.
-Tags are most flexible and simple way to classify content.
+Tags are the most flexible and simple way to classify content.

 The top three uses for content tagging are: